PerplexFi/sdk/README.md

     minExpectedOutput,
 });

-// Here the swap should be successful, if anything wrong happens, an error will be thrown
+// Here the swap should be successful
+// If anything wrong happens, an error will be thrown
 ```

 ## License